Chriss74/court-decision-summaries/README.md

 # court-decision-summaries
-Master Thesis: This project employs OpenAI's language model to create summaries from structured judicial decisions.
+Master Thesis: This project employs OpenAI's language model to create summaries from semi-structured judicial decisions.

 # Prerequesites
 In this section we provide the prerequesites in order to use this project.